Linuxfabrik/monitoring-plugins/check-plugins/about-me/README.rst

 Reports an overview about the host dimensions, its network interfaces, deployed software and recurring jobs:

-* System information (OS, CPUs, disks, ram, UEFI y/n etc.)
+* System and hardware information (OS, CPUs, disks, ram, UEFI y/n etc.)
-* Python modules: Reports version of installed Python modules some of our checks depend on
-* Interfaces: All IPv4 network interfaces with their IP address
+* Interfaces: All network interfaces with their IP address
 * Listening TCP and UDP ports
-* Software installed: Lists well-known packages installed by your package manager
-* Software found/guessed: Manually installed software that resides in ``/home``, ``/opt`` and ``/var/www/html``
-* Tools: Admin-preferred tools like dig, vim, wget etc. - normally not installed on a minimal server system
+* Non-default software (software that was added later)
 * Non-default system users
 * systemctl get-default: Default systemd target that will be booted into
-* systemctl List-unit-files: List of all systemd system units (excluding user units)
+* systemctl list-unit-files: List of all systemd services, mounts and automounts (excluding user units)
-* systemctl List-timers: List of all system systemd timers (excluding user timers)
+* systemctl list-timers: List of all system systemd timers (excluding user timers)
-* crontab: List of crontabs that are found in the usual locations. note that this list is not complete
+* crontab: List of crontabs that are found in the usual locations.
+Note that this might not be complete.

-Have a look at the output examples below.
+Have a look at the output example below.

 Plugin execution may take up to 30 seconds, depending on the amount or type of installed software.